HarshDeo7543/HarshDeo7543/readme.md

 Final-year **B.Tech (CSE)** student specializing in **full-stack development** and **cloud-integrated systems**.
 I build scalable REST APIs, architect efficient backends, and craft responsive frontends using **React, Next.js, TypeScript, Node.js, PostgreSQL, MongoDB, Docker, AWS, and CI/CD pipelines**.

-Currently interning at **DRDO**, I contribute to real-world software solutions while leading the **Cloud Computing Club** as Technical Lead, mentoring peers and organizing technical workshops.
+Have an experience of working as a **Project Intern** at **DRDO**, I contribute to real-world software solutions while leading the **Cloud Computing Club** as Technical Lead, mentoring peers and organizing technical workshops.
 Selected as a trainee for **PwC Salesforce Launchpad '25**.

 Passionate about **clean architecture**, **performance-driven development**, and building **production-ready systems**.
 Actively seeking opportunities in software development, cloud engineering, and full-stack roles.